 (discussion around the table), and other Spanish customs.

-The cost of the SU Madrid program includes SU tuition and a program fee.
+The cost of the Syracuse Madrid program includes Syracuse tuition and a program fee.
 Financial aid is available

 .
 For a complete breakdown of costs, we have prepared a budget sheet (Madrid Planning Budget 2017-18.pdf